TeachersFirst's Resources Related to Empathy

 GradesK to 12

 In the ClassroomInclude lessons and materials found on this site within your classroom to develop empathy and community.
 Engage students in your activities by creating word clouds of words that promote empathy and understanding using a word cloud creation tool such as WordClouds, reviewed here.
 Develop those words even further by using Answer Garden, reviewed here, as an anonymous answer response tool.
 For example, one activity focuses on Appreciating Those Behind the Scenes.
 Create an Answer Garden poll for students to share specific ideas on those that help behind the scenes and ways to express appreciation for their work.
 Extend student learning by asking them to create and share ways for others to demonstrate empathy.
-Provide options for students to create videos using Adobe Spark Video Creator, reviewed here, design digital books using Book Creator, reviewed here, or write a poem using the Poem Generator, reviewed here.
+Provide options for students to create videos using Adobe Creative Cloud Express Video Maker, reviewed here, design digital books using Book Creator, reviewed here, or write a poem using the Poem Generator, reviewed here.

 GradesK to 12

 In the ClassroomUse this article to show students how to develop empathy for others and provide appropriate emotional support to those in need.
 Engage students in learning about the different forms of empathy by creating mind maps using a creation tool such as Whimsical Mind Maps, reviewed here, to provide a visual representation of how to support others in distress.
 If you teach younger students, help them understand emotions by creating word clouds at WordClouds, reviewed here, using words provided by students that describe feelings.
 Extend learning further by creating a Padlet, reviewed here, divided into three columns representing each form of empathy.
 Ask students to share ideas on recognizing the different forms and methods for showing compassion towards others.

 Grades8 to 12